WindJammer6/18.-Deployed-Streamlit-Python-and-Firebase-Web-Application-Project-for-a-Karaoke-Event/README.md

 firebase_admin
 streamlit_autorefresh
 ```
+This is a compulsory file, in accordance to the deployment of Streamlit (Python Framework) Web Application documentation: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit), which allows you to set customised configurations or themings to the deployed Streamlit (Python Framework) Web Application.

 looks rather cryptic
 Talk about the extra files: requirements.txt and the .streamlit/config.toml files (its according to instructions given in the how to deploy a streamlit web app documentation here: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app